devitocodes/devito/docker/README.md

 ### [Devito] on GPU

-Second, we provide three types of images to run [Devito] on GPUs.
-These three images are tagged `devito:nvidia-nvc-*`, `devito:nvidia-clang-*`, and `devito:amd-*`.
+Second, we provide three images to run [Devito] on GPUs, tagged `devito:nvidia-nvc-*`, `devito:nvidia-clang-*`, and `devito:amd-*`.

 - `devito:nvidia-nvc-*` is intended to be used on NVidia GPUs.
 It comes with the configuration to use the `nvc` compiler for `openacc` offloading.
 This image also comes with CUDA-aware MPI for multi-GPU deployment.
 - `devito:nvidia-clang-*` is intended to be used on NVidia GPUs.
 It comes with the configuration to use the `clang` compiler for `openmp` offloading.
 This image also comes with CUDA-aware MPI for multi-GPU deployment.
 - `devito:amd-*` is intended to be used on AMD GPUs.
 It comes with the configuration to use the `aoompcc` compiler for `openmp` offloading.
 This image also comes with ROCm-aware MPI for multi-GPU deployment.
-Additionally, this image can be used on AMD CPUs since the ROCm compilers are preinstalled.
-To reflect this architecture, you will need to modify `DEVITO_PLATFORM` to `amd` at runtime.
+Additionally, this image can be used on AMD CPUs as well since the ROCm compilers are preinstalled.
+You will need to modify `DEVITO_PLATFORM` to `amd` at runtime to reflect this architecture.

 #### NVidia